 SF.6 Interpretation facilities at meetings

-The chair and secretariat are responsible for dealing with the question of language at a meeting in a manner acceptable to the participants, following the general rules of ISO, as appropriate.
+The Chair and secretariat are responsible for dealing with the question of language at a meeting in a manner acceptable to the participants, following the general rules of ISO, as appropriate.
 The official languages at meetings are English, French and Russian, and meetings are conducted in any one or more of these.
 The typical language combinations are English and French, or English only.
 In the latter case, French may only be omitted with the explicit agreement of the francophone member(s).
 Thus, there may be an obligation on the host to provide interpretation between English and French.
 This needs to be determined in advance.
 Potential hosts may need to seek assistance from ISO Central Secretariat or from other P-members.
 The National Body for the Russian Federation provides all interpretation and translation into or from the Russian language.

 So far as the capabilities of translators (when required) are concerned, the guidance is: